SELECTION OF QUESTIONS AND ANSWERS

 You may find my teaching quite different from what you see in China.
 For example, while many people in China use kickboxing techniques for sparring, we use the kungfu (including Taijiquan) techniques we have learnt in our set practice.

-You can find some details of my intensive courses at Intensive Chi Kung Course and Intensive Kungfu Course Irrespective of whether you are interested in my intensive course, don't hesitate to contact me if you have any questions you think I can help you to answer.
+You can find some details of my intensive courses at Intensive Chi Kung Course and Intensive Kungfu Course.
+Irrespective of whether you are interested in my intensive courses, don't hesitate to contact me if you have any questions you think I can help you to answer.

 Is it possible to become a teacher under you?
 I have been teaching for many year (10) and have a full time school, I am a so called master of my style, (and feel like a novice).
 I would like to get to a more traditional and “pure” Shaolin art.
 My true desire is to be able to, with a clear conscience and heart, teach traditional Shaolin Kung Fu.

 You and the Shaolin Wahnam Kung Fu Institute, have been the only ones to exhibit true Shaolin philosophy and depth.
 I want and need to grow as a person and martial artist, but my true love is teaching and sharing the martial arts.